 We are passionate about the beautiful hardwood forests that occur naturally in the in the deep and ancient sands of the Kalahari veldt of Western Zimbabwe.
 Responsibility for the preservation of these forests has rested with the Forestry Commission since 1908.
 By purchasing our timber from the Forestry Commission we help fund them to preserve these forests, a win-win solution.

 Principally we use Zambezi Teak (formerly known as Rhodesian Teak).
 One of the advantages of harvesting Zambezi Teak is that it copses when a trunk is harvested – meaning that multiple new trunks will grow up from the well-established root system to replace the trunk removed.
 The best way of ensuring propagation of a healthy forest is to thin these smaller trunks out after a few years.
 When harvesting the forests are divided up into coups (about four hectares each).
 Only a limited number of trees are harvested from each coup, and each coup is re harvested every 30 years.
 There are well over 2 million hectares of hardwood forest in the west of Zimbabwe, so only a small fraction is harvested.
-Bloodwood and Mahogany are harvested from the same forests on the same strictly sustainable basis.
+African Mahogany is harvested from the same forests on the same strictly sustainable basis.

 Our plantation hardwood is primarily Eucalyptus saligna, also known as Sydney Blue gum, was introduced to Zimbabwe in the early 1900s from Australia.
 We purchase from small scale millers in Eastern Zimbabwe (over 1000km from our workshop in Victoria Falls) who are tasked with removing old growth trees from the plantations.